Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

 Thank you.
-The next question comes from the line of Siddhartha Behra with Nomura.
+The next question comes from the line of Siddhartha Bera with Nomura.
 Please go ahead.

 Siddhartha Bera

-Thanks for the opportunity, sir.
-First on Lloyd, I mean can you highlight broadly how much price hikes have been taken till now and how much is required to sort of go back to that double digit contribution margin level which we had last year?
+Thanks for the opportunity.
+Sir, first on Lloyd, I mean, can you highlight broadly how much price hikes have been taken until now and how much is required to sort of go back to that double-digit contribution margin level which we had last year?

 Siddhartha Bera

-Any price hike, sir.
-If you can quantify how much is more needed or
+Any price hike sir, if you can quantify how much is more needed, or how it’s taken?

 Siddhartha Bera